SamanRashid78/Audio-Signal-Filter/README.md

 ## What I Learned
 - How digital notch filters work at a signal level
-- FFT interpretation — reading frequency domain plots to identify noise sources
+- FFT interpretation: Reading frequency domain plots to identify noise sources
 - Practical application of IIR filter design for real-world noise (50 Hz is literally present in every electrical system in Pakistan)